sharafian/ogs-helper/README.md

 - [ ] Make the timer prettier
 - [ ] Make the options page prettier
 - [x] Option to replace Analyze mode with think mode

+## Build Instructions (for webstore reviewers)

+Build by running the following commands in this root of the source code zip:

+- `npm install` (you must have node.js installed)
+- `./build.sh`

+This creates ogs-helper.xpi.

+You can test the extension by going to https://online-go.com/observe-games and clicking one of the game boards.
+You should see a "Think" button on the right hand side under the players' names.
+This shows that the extension is working properly.